oqolarte/oblong/content/project/site.md

 If you've been looking around for personal websites like I have, "digital garden" is a phrase that gets used often.

-Webmasters, the owners, consider the websites as their digital garden, in which they plant seeds of ideas, and hope to grow them sustainably.
+It is where webmasters carefully plant the seeds of ideas, and hope to grow them sustainably.
 It's a more endearing term, I believe, than, say, a public-facing journal or simply blog.
 They all function the same.

 This site, then, is my digital garden.
-Expect that things will be edited, deleted, updated, *grown*, depending on my disposition.
+Expect that things will be corrected, deleted, edited, fed, *grown*, depending on any number of factors, including the current state of things.
-People change (they need to, lest they stagnate) and their beliefs, their knowledge change with them.
+People change (they need to, lest they stagnate), and and every fiber of their being changes with them, literally.